chocobearz/faisal-cids/databasemaintenance/README.md

 # addDataset algorithm

-This script takes a new dataset and will output the `ALTER` and `INSERT` SQL required to load the data into `faisaldatabase` and run them
+This script takes a new dataset and will output the `ALTER` and `INSERT` SQL required to load the data into `faisalcids` and run them

 The script automatically seperates data by timepoint.